 - 2010s - Meliadine (gold), Meadowbank (gold), Mary River (iron), Hope Bay (gold), Gahcho Kué (diamonds)

-Currently (2018) there are 6 mines operating in the NWT and Nunavut.
-In the NWT, we have the Ekati, Diavik, and Gahcho Kue diamond mines and the newly started Nechalacho rare earth element mine, and in Nunavut we have the Meadowbank and Hope Bay gold mines and the Mary River iron mine.
+Currently (2019) there are 7 mines operating in the NWT and Nunavut.
+In the NWT, we have the Ekati, Diavik, and Gahcho Kue diamond mines and the newly started Nechalacho rare earth element mine, and in Nunavut we have the Meliadine, Meadowbank, and Hope Bay gold mines and the Mary River iron mine.

-Collectively, these mines are making mining the largest private sector contributors to each territory’s economies.
+Collectively, these mines are making mining the largest private sector contributors to each territory’s economy.